What is special about this course?

 What can I do on completion of my course?

-Once you have successfully completed your BSc (Hons) Applied Science course, you may consider a career in:
+Once you have successfully completed your BSc (Hons) Bioscience, you may consider a career in:

 Can I progress into further study?